Michael-B-Li/game-jam/QUICK_START.md

 Open the project in Godot 4.x

 ### 2. Verify Bullet Scene
-The `bullet.tscn` file has been created.
+The `guns/bullet.tscn` file has been created.
 If you get warnings about it:
-- Open it in the editor
+- Open it in the editor (located in the `guns/` folder)
 - It should have: Area2D → CollisionShape2D + ColorRect
 - The ColorRect provides the visual (small white square)